-Quest, the Quest logo, Foglight, and Where next meets now are trademarks and registered trademarks of Quest Software Inc. in the U.S.A. and other countries.
+Quest, the Quest logo, Foglight, and Where next meets now are trademarks and registered trademarks of Quest Software Inc. in the U.S. A. and other countries.
 For a complete list of Quest Software trademarks, please visit our website at www.quest.com/legal.
-Red Hat, JBoss, Ibgo, and Red Hat Enterprise Linux are registered trademarks of Red Hat, Inc. in the U.S. and other countries.
+Red Hat, JBoss, the JBoss logo, and Red Hat Enterprise Linux are registered trademarks of Red Hat, Inc. in the U.S. and other countries.
 CentOS is a trademark of Red Hat, Inc. in the U.S. and other countries.
-Fedora and the Infinity design logo are trademarks of Red Hat, Inc. Microsoft, NET, Active Directory, Internet Explorer, Hyper-V, Office 365, SharePoint, Silverlight, SQL Server, Visual Basic, Windows, Windows Vista and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Fedora and the Infinity design logo are trademarks of Red Hat, Inc. Microsoft, .NET, Active Directory, Internet Explorer, Hyper-V, Office 365, SharePoint, Silverlight, SQL Server, Visual Basic, Windows, Windows Vista and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 AIX, IBM, PowerPC, PowerVM, and WebSphere are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
-Java, Oracle, Oracle Solaris, PeopleSoft, Siebel, Sun, WebLogic, and ZFS are trademarks of SPARC International, Inc. in the United States and other countries.
+Java, Oracle, Oracle Solaris, PeopleSoft, Siebel, Sun, WebLogic, and ZFS are trademarks or registered trademarks of Oracle and/or its affiliates in the United States and other countries.
+SPARC is a registered trademark of SPARC International, Inc. in the United States and other countries.
 Products bearing the SPARC trademarks are based on an architecture developed by Oracle Corporation.
-OpenLDAP is a registered trademark of SPARC International, Inc. in the United States, or both.
-MySQL is a registered trademark of MySQL AB in the United States, the European Union and other countries.
-Novell and eDirectory are registered trademarks of Trademarks of The Open Corpor are registered trademarks of the Moxell, Inc., in the United States, and/or other jurisdictions.
-SAP is a registered trademarks of VMware, Inc. in the United States and/or other jurisdictions.
-SAP is a registered trademark of the Moxilla Foundation.
-IOS is a registered trademark of Canonical Ld.
-Symantec and Veritas are trademarks of the Moxilla Foundation.
-IOS is a registered trademark of Canonical Ld.
-Symantec and Veritas are trademarks or registered trademarks of SUSE LCC in the United States and other countries.
-Apple, iPAd, iPhone, Mac OS
+OpenLDAP is a registered trademark of the OpenLDAP Foundation.
+HP is a registered trademark that belongs to Hewlett-Packard Development Company, L.P.
+Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.
+MySQL is a registered trademarks of Novell, Inc., in the United States, the European Union and other countries.
+Novell and eDirectory are registered trademarks of Novell, Inc., in the United States and other countries.
+Whware, ESX, ESXi, VSphere, vCenter, vMotion, and vCloud Director are registered trademarks or trademarks of VMware, Inc. in the United States and/or other jurisdictions.
+SAP is a registered trademark of the Mozilla Found